DeepXx86/Bussin-Macro/README.md

-#🖱️ A Simple Macro Code 😴😪
+# 🖱️ A Simple Macro Code 😴😪
 ### btw, this code make built for Roblox cuz i use low-level input methods 🤓

-> this code have a lots of bug 🤔
+> ⚠️ This code has lots of bugs 🤔 — use at your own risk.

 ---